-I walked backwards, further and further back until I stumbled and fell out of the circle of spectators.
+I walked backward, further and further back until I stumbled and fell out of the circle of spectators.
 I looked in his direction until the gap in the crowd started to fill in.
 Then I walked away fighting back tears.

 I wanted to march up and tell the aggressors and the spectators that what they'd done was inhumane.
-I wanted to tell everybody that they did not have the right to pick on a boy one third of their size, they did not have the right to tell a boy that he wasn't beautiful, just because of a subtle birthmark on his face.
+I wanted to tell everybody that they did not have the right to pick on a boy one-third of their size, they did not have the right to tell a boy that he wasn't beautiful, just because of a subtle birthmark on his face.
 I wanted to tell them that they were the definition of ignorance and failure.
 I wanted to tell them that what they were doing was wrong!

 But instead, I walked away and let the victim down.

 Three years have passed since the incident, and a lot has changed and happened.
 But strangely, that scene is as clear and concise in my mind as it was then.
-The regret and the pain stings just as much as it did then.
-The incident has became a scar that has formed on my heart and never seems to heal.
+The regret and the pain sting just as much as it did then.
+The incident has become a scar that has formed on my heart and never seems to heal.
 It's like a curse that can never be broken.